On the Formation of S-stars from a Recent Massive Black Hole Merger in the Galactic Center: Conclusions and Implications for the Galactic Center

 There are several important observational implications of the current work for the Galactic Center.
 As seen in Figure \ref{fig:bh_kick}, the mass ratio of the merger maps to a kick magnitude, which dictates the mean eccentricity of the lopsided disk, so this mechanism could potentially constrain the properties of the pre-merger black holes --- the progenitors of Sgr A*.
 Taking into account the pre-merger black hole spins and mass ratio, one can predict the final black hole mass, spin, and recoil kick from numerical relativity experiments \citep[e.g.,][]{Gonzalez2007b, Campanelli2007a, Campanelli2007b, Sperhake2020, Radia2021}.
 In particular, the final black hole spin and the recoil kick are correlated with each other.
-Inspired by \citet{wang2024}, we will combine our parameter study with constraints on the current spin of Sgr A* \citep{eht2023, daly2024} to further constrain the pre-merger black hole properties.
-We will additionally explore whether the current-day drift of Sgr A* caused by the recoil kick is observable, making comparisons to the observed proper motion of Sgr A* \citep{reid2020}.
+Recently, \citet{wang2024} suggested that a past massive black hole merger can produce the peculiar spin properties of Sgr A*.
+Using our proposed mechanism, one can better constrain the pre-merger black hole properties by combining constraints on the recoil kick magnitude with those on the current spin of Sgr A* \citep{eht2023, daly2024}.

 The $e = 0.8$ eccentric disk scenario produces a much more extended, $\sim$pc central region made up of stars on high inclinations, extreme eccentricities, and strong apsidal alignment (see Appendix \ref{app:ecc_vec}).
 While it does not produce a Galactic Center-like structure, these results are applicable to nearby galaxies that host an asymmetric nucleus like the Andromeda galaxy \citep{Tremaine1995}.
 We emphasize that every MBH merger has an associated recoil kick --- many of the puzzling nuclear features in nearby galaxies and the Milky Way may be explained by the dynamical evolution of recoil kick-induced eccentric disks starting with varying degrees of alignment and lopsidedness.
-Since the post-kick eccentric disk depends on the kick magnitude which in turn is dictated by the mass ratio and spins of the pre-merger black holes, the proposed mechanism offers a unique avenue to explore the merger history of the Milky Way Galactic Center and other nearby galactic nuclei.
+Since the post-kick eccentric disk depends on the kick magnitude, which in turn is dictated by the mass ratio and spins of the pre-merger black holes, the proposed mechanism offers a unique avenue to explore the merger history of the Milky Way Galactic Center and other nearby galactic nuclei.